IBM/code-engine-java-sdk/README.md

   copy modules/exampl-service/pom.xml to each module directory, then update per the instructions contained in the file.

-- modules/common/src/main/java/SdkCommon.java - Java SDKs built with the IBM OpenAPI SDK Generator need to provide a class called `SDKCommon` that is invoked by the generated service methods.
+- modules/common/src/main/java/com/ibm/cloud/mysdk/common/SdkCommon.java - Java SDKs built with the IBM OpenAPI SDK Generator need to provide a class called `SdkCommon` that is invoked by the generated service methods.
 The class provided in this template repository has a package name of `com.ibm.cloud.mysdk.common`.
 This package will need to be adjusted to reflect your own SDK's base package name.
 For example, if you configure your API definition to specify a Java base package name of `com.ibm.mygroup.mysdk`, you'll need to rename the directories